Security Tip: A Well-Known URL for Changing Passwords

 There shouldn’t be.

 Changing passwords is a expected feature, so broadcasting it’s existence isn’t an issue.
-Likewise, if the user logged in, they should be redirected to the login form when they are bounced to the change password form.
+Likewise, if the user isn't logged in, they should simply be redirected to the login form and then bounced to the change password form after authenticating themselves.

-1. If you don’t already use one, then I recommend checking out 1Password.
+This isn't the point of this security tip, but if you don’t already use a password manager, then I recommend checking out 1Password.